Why are my chickens laying soft shell eggs? Well, it’s a common question by most chicken raisers.

 Soft-Shelled Chicken Eggs

-Eggs with a thin and soft shells are a common problem in backyard chicken farming.
+Eggs with thin and soft shells are a common problem in backyard chicken farming.
 A chicken’s eggshell is made of calcium carbonate, formed when an egg is made in a hen’s body.
 This process is called calcification.

 The eggshell is produced by the oviduct or third section of a hen’s reproductive tract and is the first thing the chick encounters.